 Atrioventricular (AV) node ablation: This procedure uses radio waves to destroy the AV node.
 The AV node connects the atria and ventricles.
 After this type of ablation, you’ll need a pacemaker to maintain a regular rhythm.

-Maze surgery: Maze surgery is an open-heart surgery during which the surgeon makes small cuts or burns in the heart’s atria.
+Maze surgery: Maze surgery is an open-heart surgery.
+The surgeon makes small cuts or burns in the heart’s atria.

-According to the British Heart Foundation, medication is usually the first treatment for AFib.
-On the other hand, ablation is usually considered the best treatment for atrial flutter.
-In fact, catheter ablation is successful in up to 90 percent of people with atrial flutter.
+Medication is usually the first treatment for AFib.
+However, ablation is usually considered the best treatment for atrial flutter.
 Still, ablation therapy is typically only used when medications can’t control the conditions.

 Both AFib and atrial flutter involve faster than usual electrical impulses in the heart.
-But there are a few main differences between the two conditions.
+However, there are a few main differences between the two conditions.

 - In atrial flutter, the electrical impulses are organized.
 In AFib, the electrical impulses are chaotic.